vkoskiv/c-ray/README.md

 Linux:
 1. (Optional) Install SDL2 (See installing SDL below)
-2. (Optional, this tends to work nicer) Run `cmake .`, or optionally `cmake . -DNO_SDL2=True` to disable SDL2.
+2. Run `make` to build the project
-3. Run `make` to build the project
+3. If the plain Makefile doesn't work on your system, run `cmake .` and then try `make` again.
-4. Run binary: `bin/c-ray input/scene.json` (Making sure the working dir is the root directory).
-You can also pipe files into `C-ray` and it will read from there.
-This is useful for scripts that invoke `C-ray`.
+4. Run binary.
+For example: `bin/c-ray input/hdr.json`.
+You can also pipe files into `c-ray` and it will read from there.
+This is useful for scripts that invoke `c-ray`.
 Example: `cat input/scene.json | bin/c-ray`
-*Note: Reading the json from `stdin` assumes that the asset path is `./`, can be specified with `--asset-path`*
+*Note: When reading the json from `stdin`, c-ray assumes that the asset path is `./`.
+This can be specified with `--asset-path`*

 Windows:
 1. Install [Build Tools for Visual Studio](https://visualstudio.microsoft.com/downloads/#build-tools-for-visual-studio-2019)